Hasanaliler Church

 Hasanaliler Church is a church ruin in Mersin Province, Turkey.

 Hasanaliler is the name of a village which is now a neighborhood of Narlıkuyu in Silifke ilçe (district).
 The church ruin is in the village north of the mosque at 36°27′50″N 34°05′11″E. Cennet and Cehennem sinkholes are nearby.
 Its distance to Narlıkuyu (Mediterranean Sea side) is about 4 km, to Silifke is 18 km and to Mersin is 62 km.

 The church is a 6th-century Byzantine church.
 It is a basilica-type church.
-The nartex of the three nave church is to the west of the building.
+The narthex of the three-nave church is to the west of the building.
 There is a cistern under the building.